SolidOS/mashlib/README.md

 mashlib is also used stand-alone as the SolidOS Databrowser Webapp and can be tried out at <https://solid.github.io/mashlib/dist/browse.html>.

-But mashlib is also used as a library by adding `mashlib.js` (of minified version) directly in your applications.
+mashlib is also used as a library by adding `mashlib.js` (or minified version) directly to your applications.
 For example:

 `<script src="https://solidcommunity.net/mashlib.js"></script>`.